This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 It’s better to post once a week than to post 5 times one week and then nothing for a month.

 Consistency not only tells your readers that you will be actively helping them, but it’s a key component of good SEO.
-Consistency, consistency, consistency!
+SEO takes time and consistency is key.

 There are mixed opinions on using Pinterest for blogging success.
 In my opinion, if you are starting a blog in your 20s, Pinterest is a great tool since your target audience will most likely be on Pinterest.